 Clair cut her teeth making oral history films for the BBC and quickly gained a reputation as a filmmaker with a talent for interviewing and for unearthing untold angles.
 As well as a BAFTA nomination, she has been nominated for the Royal Television Society award for ‘Outstanding New Director’.

-She has recently collaborated with producers Misfits Entertainment to develop, write and direct her first feature-length documentary, MY LIFE IN PRIZES (due for theatrical release in 2023).
-The film is one of just a dozen inaugural feature docs from leading independent studio MRC.
+She has recently collaborated with producers Misfits Entertainment to develop, write and direct the feature-length documentary, THE CONTESTANT (2023).
+The film is one of just a dozen inaugural feature docs from leading independent studio MRC and had its international premiere at this year’s Toronto International Film Festival (TIFF) and US premiere at Camden International Film Festival (CIFF).